Skip to Content

 Seniors know more than anyone that Vegas isn’t as cheap as it once was.
 Over the years and decades, affordable food, drink, and entertainment options have slowly evaporated, leaving your wallet a bit lighter.

-I was recently updating my article detailing which Vegas hotels offer a discount to seniors and figured a similar post detailing attraction discounts would be helpful.
+I was recently updating my article on which Vegas hotels offer discounts to seniors and figured a similar post on attraction discounts would be helpful.

-For each senior discount mentioned below, I’ll be sure to link to the offer so that you can book, or ensure it’s still in effect before making the trip.
+For each senior discount mentioned below, I’ll link to the offer so that you can book, or ensure it’s still valid before making the trip.

-Titanic: The Artifact Exhibit at Luxor: Easily ranking as one of the best museum attractions in Las Vegas, Titanic displays artifacts recovered from the wreck site on the ocean floor.
+Titanic: The Artifact Exhibit at Luxor: Easily one of the best museum attractions in Las Vegas, Titanic features artifacts recovered from the wreck site on the ocean floor.

 See my review of Titanic: The Artifact Exhibit!